-SSC 5B Title: Common Chronic Endocrinology Diseases in an Asian Country like Taiwan
+SSC 5B Title: Common Renal Diseases in an Asian Country like Taiwan

 I have performed my elective attachment at Taipei Veterans General Hospital, Taiwan.
 The reason why I have made the choice is to learn about the healthcare system and health-seeking behavior in Asia.
-I have applied for a four weeks posting under the General Medicine department in order to gain better insight into the common chronic medical diseases among the local population.
-On the first day, I was assigned to the Endocrinology Department, which is one of the subspecialty divisions of General Medicine.
-Throughout the placement, the main activities include joining the consultant-led ward rounds and bedside teachings, weekly department meetings, grand round teachings, and consultant or senior doctors-led small group lectures.
-Under the guidance of my consultant supervisor, I have also had the chance to perform a review study on the topic of "CVD risk assessment scores for type 2 diabetic patients", and presented the findings to the department members during my elective period.
+I have applied for a two weeks posting under the Renal Department in order to gain better insight into the common renal diseases among the local population.
+In addition to that, as I have not carried out a renal placement in Year 3, I also thought this would be a good exposure to see patients undergoing common renal procedures such as hemodialysis and other renal replacement therapy (RRT).
+Throughout the placement, the main activities include joining the consultants-led ward rounds and bedside teachings, weekly department meetings, grand round teachings, and consultant or senior doctors-led small group lectures.

-Learning objective 1: What are the common chronic endocrinology diseases and their prevalence in an Asian country like Taiwan?
+Learning objective 1: What are the common causes of kidney diseases and their prevalence in an Asian country like Taiwan?
 How do they differ from the UK?

-Similar to the UK, the most common chronic endocrinology diseases that I have encountered in Taipei Veterans General Hospital are type II diabetes mellitus and lipid disorders.
+The most common kidney disease that I have encountered during my experience in Taiwan Veterans General Hospital is chronic kidney disease (CKD) and its complications.
+Similar to the UK, the most common cause for chronic kidney diseases (CKD) is diabetic nephropathy, which correlates with the high prevalence of type 2 diabetes mellitus in Taiwanese patient population.
 In the UK, type 2 diabetes mellitus has the highest prevalence in the South-East Asian and the Afro-Caribbean populations, which are both rare in Taiwan.
-However, the local Taiwanese population is primarily made up of Asian-Chinese population, which is another population which shares a very high prevalence in metabolic diseases, including type II diabetes mellitus and lipid disorders.
-Based on my observation, more than two-third of the patients in the endocrinology ward are admitted due to diabetic emergencies such as hypoglycemia, hyperglycemic hyperosmolar coma, and diabetic ketoacidosis.
-Other less common endocrinology diseases that I have encountered during my elective period include type I diabetes mellitus, thyroid disorders, Cushing syndrome, adrenocortical insufficiency, and pituitary tumors.
+However, the local Taiwanese population is primarily made up of Asian-Chinese population, which is another population which shares a very high prevalence in metabolic diseases such as type II diabetes mellitus.
+The second most common kidney disease that I have seen is acute kidney injury (AKI), which many of them are caused by sepsis or intrinsic renal diseases.
+Other kidney diseases that I have encountered during my elective period include primary nephrotic syndrome, water and electrolyte imbalance disorders (hypo- and hypernatremia; hypo- and hyperkalemia), drug-induced kidney diseases, and dialysis related complications.